Mindy Kaling Gets Candid About Anxiety, Single Parenting and Hard Work

 When fans first met Mindy Kaling, she was playing Kelly Kapoor and writing and producing episodes of The Office.
 Fast-forward over a decade later, and she's still a triple threat with no plans to slow down.

-Over the course of her career, the 39-year-old celebrity has acted in and created several TV series, including The Mindy Project, and has starred in several major films, including Ocean's 8, A Wrinkle in Time and her new movie Late Night.
+Over the course of her career, the 39-year-old celebrity has acted in and created several TV series, including The Mindy Project, and has starred in many major films, including Ocean's 8, A Wrinkle in Time and her new movie Late Night.
 She's also found time to write two New York Times best-sellers and is the mother to her daughter Katherine.

 Still, it seems like Kaling wouldn't want it any other way.